 The science is clear that global warming is happening and that it is caused by human activity.
 It is long past time for Congress to get serious about climate change, to reduce our dependence on foreign oil and other fossil fuels, and to create jobs by creating a new energy economy.

-Earlier this year scientists from Oregon State University joined with their colleagues from Harvard University and published a study in the journal Science that provides new context to today’s climate and rising temperatures.
+In 2013, scientists from Oregon State University joined with their colleagues from Harvard University and published a study in the journal Science that provides new context to today’s climate and rising temperatures.
 The report reconstructs a temperature history for the last 11,300 years and concludes that rising temperatures over the last century have been greater than the temperature increases over the previous 100 centuries...combined.

 Fighting Climate Change Deniers